 Insecure: Define And Manage It

-We all want to live a life rich with happiness and fulfillment.
-Unfortunately, some emotions keep us from living the true potential of our dreams.
+Most of us want to live a life rich with happiness and fulfillment.
+Unfortunately, some emotions keep us from living out the true potential of our dreams.
 Self-doubt and insecurity can have a devastating effect on the way we live our lives.